-Many companies from startups to big corporations are good at writing up what they've discovered in the process of researching, designing, developing, and launching their products.
-Often they can be useful for preventing you making mistakes that others have already made.
+In recent years many companies—from startups to big corporations—are good at writing up what they've discovered in the process of researching, designing, developing, and launching their products.
+Often they can be useful for preventing you from making mistakes that others have already made.
 However you do have to exercise caution as not all content is created equal and you can use this learned knowledge inappropriately.

 There are obviously several types of content but I’m referring to those that describe a recommended design, a successful experiment, or offer guidelines that you could cite as evidence for making a design decision.

 This is one method where there’s no specific process.
 You can build an RSS feed; create a list of trusted sources on Twitter; sign up to a selection of mailing lists; subscribe to podcasts or Youtube channels; even subscribe to magazines (very old school).
-Whatever your method, by setting up a regular delivery of content you save yourself having to go hunting for it and instead it finds its way to you.
+Whatever your method, by setting up a regular content delivery mechanism you save yourself from going hunting for it and it instead finds its way to you.

 I'm a big fan of the serendipity of Twitter and the chance to get content from publications you wouldn't otherwise look at in your stream.
-The content on there is also very current but the downside is it tends to suffer from a lot of noise.
+The content on there is also very current but the downside is you'll have to sift through a lot of noise.

 When it comes to the content itself, there are some things to think about before deciding whether to apply the learnings to your product or company.
 You don't want to go telling everyone in your company you should do something and citing an article as evidence if it doesn't apply to your situation.

 How solid is their evidence for what they are recommending?
 When blogs make big claims about how they 'increased conversion by 50% with one simple change' it's always worth asking how they measured that before rushing off to apply their findings.
-You may not get the full raw data due to privacy concerns but you should be able to get a sense.
+You may not get the full raw data due to privacy concerns but you should be able to get a sense of it.

 Were their results from a focus group of 5 people in their office, or was it done as an A/B test with tens of thousands of users?
 If the former, take with a heavy pinch of salt and if the latter you might decide it's worth looking into.
 It doesn't just have to be based on large sums of quantitative data, if it has been learned through several rounds of user testing, that is also high quality research.